Order of the Arrow ceremonies and symbols: National Bonnets

 In 1938, a bonnet made was made by members of the Anicus Lodge of Golden eagle feathers in the fashion of a Native American War bonnet.
 It was gifted to the National Lodge of the OA in 1940 to be worn by the chief of the National Lodge.
 It would be used for over 40 years for the opening and closing shows of NOAC as well as National Planning Meetings and other national events.

 Since 1918 with the Migratory Bird Treaty Act, the Federal Government had started protected birds and slowly restricting the use of some bird feathers and other body parts.
-In 1940, the Bald Eagle Protection Act was past protecting Bald Eagles exclusively.
+In 1940, the Bald Eagle Protection Act was passed protecting Bald Eagles exclusively.
 This Act would be extended to the Golden Eagle in 1962.
-This is law is enforced by the United States Fish and Wildlife Service (USFWS).
-On January 1, 1976, with the encouragement of the USFWS the National OA Committee issued its "Protected Feather Clarification" policy prohibited the use of animal parts in the construction of Native American regalia used at Scouting events.
+This law is enforced by the United States Fish and Wildlife Service (USFWS).
+On January 1, 1976, with the encouragement of the USFWS, the National OA Committee issued its "Protected Feather Clarification" policy, prohibiting the use of animal parts in the construction of Native American regalia used at Scouting events.
 The USFWS made an allowance for the use of the bonnet and it continued to be used after that date.

 In November 1980, a fire destroyed BSA's National Office where the bonnet was on display and it was destroyed.
 The National OA Committee announced it would construct two replacement bonnets.
 For the first time, the national vice chief would also wear a bonnet.
 Various options were proposed to complete this while also complying with the Law.
 Eventually, the solution came from the USFWS itself.
 After confirming that the original bonnet was made of real eagle feathers obtained prior to the enactment of the laws, approval was granted to replace the original bonnet with two bonnets.
 Each was made of 32 real golden eagle feathers tipped with owl feathers provided by the USFWS.
 The feathers came from illegal bonnets confiscated by USFWS and were offered to BSA/OA by the Federal agency via a special permit/loan agreement for scientific and educational purposes.
 The replacement were first starting in 1982 and used until 2004.

 In keeping with its policy on Protected Feathers, the bonnets were retired and replaced with new replica bonnets using imitation eagle feathers.
 These bonnets were first used in 2005.